danilojoncic/MNIST-PyTorch-Or-TensorFlow/README.md

 - **PyTorch**: 91.99%
 - **TensorFlow**: 91.63%

+Bear in mind the following training considerations
+- **Number of Epochs** : 10
+- **Batch Size** : 64

 ## Conclusion

 Both PyTorch and TensorFlow are great.
-PyTorch offers more flexibility and control.
-TensorFlow provides higher-level abstractions.
+PyTorch offers more flexibility and control while TensorFlow provides higher-level abstractions.
 Based on previous experience using TensorFlow i would stick with using it instead of trying out PyTorch.